emaste/diffoscope/CONTRIBUTING.rst

 =======

 diffoscope's test suite relies on `pytest <https://docs.pytest.org/>`__;
-to run all tests use ``pytest[-3]``.
+to run all tests use ``pytest[-3]``, appending ``-n 4`` or similar to enable running tests concurrently.
 For faster interactive development here's an example of how to run a (much) smaller subset of tests:

     pytest  -v --exitfirst -k lib tests/comparators/test_elf.pyc [ --pdb ]